brunohrguedes/dcl-unb-assistant-mvp/README.md

 # SDK7 Office Template

 A large template scene with default art, meant for using in Worlds, 10 x 10 parcels.
-The scene doesn't include anything interactive.
+The scene include a interactive NPC.

 ## Try it out